 Cons

-Honestly, if you like going to the theatre, eating in restaurants, and going to various events and concerts, you might want to consider joining O2.
-Big names such as Madonna and Taylor Swift make use of the famous O2 arenas found throughout the UK and, as extremely popular artists that know how to put on a show, it can be hard to get tickets to see them.
-However, as an O2 customer, you have access to priority tickets, meaning you can secure your ticket before the rest of the public.
+If you like going to the theater, eating in restaurants, and going to various events and concerts, O2 might be the phone provider for you in the UK.
+Big names such as Madonna and Taylor Swift make use of the famous O2 arenas found throughout the UK and, as extremely popular artists who know how to put on a show, it can be hard to get tickets to see them.
+That’s where being an O2 customer comes in, as you get access to priority tickets, giving you a chance to secure your ticket before the general public even gets a look in.

 3. Vodafone